Putin signs Crimea treaty as Ukraine serviceman dies in attack

 Ukrainian and Russian troops have held back from violent confrontations, with Kiev anxious to avoid giving Moscow a reason for overrunning its bases in Crimea.

-However, Ukraine’s pro-Western prime minister Arseny Yatseniuk denounced Tuesday’s death of the serviceman as a “war crime” and called for international talks to prevent an escalation of the conflict.
+But Ukraine’s pro-Western prime minister, Arseny Yatseniuk, denounced Tuesday’s death of the serviceman as a “war crime” and called for international talks to prevent an escalation of the conflict.

-A defense ministry statement said the man had been shot while manning a tower, adding that the attackers in Russian uniforms were holding the base commander in a nearby building.
-A Russian Defense Ministry spokesman declined immediate comment.
+A Defense Ministry statement said the man had been shot while manning a tower, adding that the attackers in Russian uniforms were holding the base commander in a nearby building.
+A Russian Defense Ministry spokesman declined to comment.

-Interfax Ukraine news agency, quoting Crimean police, reported that a member of the pro-Russian “self-defense forces” was also killed in the incident but this could not immediately be confirmed.
+Interfax Ukraine news agency, quoting Crimean police, reported that a member of the pro-Russian “self-defense forces” was also killed in the incident, but that could not immediately be confirmed.

 Turchinov also accused Russia of annexing Crimea in actions reminiscent of Nazi Germany’s takeover of Austria and Czechoslovakia’s Sudetenland in the run-up to World War Two.